 It is worth noting that the output dimension $m$ required in practice is typically considerably lower than the one required in \cref{thm_fswgnn_is_wl_equivalent}.
-This can be explained by the following fact: If all input graphs come from a ($\sigma$ sub-analytic) subset of $\GNd$ with intrinsic dimension $D$ significantly lower than the ambient dimension $n\cdot d$, then it can be shown that $m=2D+2$ suffices for WL-equivalence.
+This can be explained intuitively by the following fact: if all input graphs originate from a subset of $\GNd$ with intrinsic dimension $D$ that is lower than the ambient dimension $n\cdot d$, then it can be shown that $m=2D+2$ suffices for WL-equivalence.

 \paragraph{From separation to bi-Lipschitzness} In general, WL-equivalence does not imply bi-Lipschitzness.
 As mentioned above, sum-based MPNN can be injective but are never bi-Lipschitz.
-In contrast, we will prove that for FSW-GNN, WL-equivalence does imply bi-Lipschitz-ness, under the additional assumption that the feature domain $\Omega$ is compact:
+In contrast, we shall now prove that for FSW-GNN, WL-equivalence does imply bi-Lipschitzness, under the assumption that the feature domain $\Omega$ is compact: